KevinJump/uSync-Legacy/readme.md

 The main elements of uSync are the Serializers and Handlers:

 ### Serailizers
-Serializers Mange the transtion between umbraco and the XML that uSync uses, they control how the configuration is written in and out, manage things like internal IDs so your settings can move between umbraco installations.
+Serializers manage the transition between umbraco and the XML that uSync uses, they control how the configuration is written in and out, manage things like internal IDs so your settings can move between umbraco installations.

-Serializerrs do the heavy lifiting of usync, and live in the uSync.Core package, you can use this package to programatically import and export data to umbraco.
+Serializerrs do the heavy lifting of usync, and live in the uSync.Core package, you can use this package to programmatically import and export data to umbraco.

 ### Handlers
-Handlers mange the storing of the XML and passing to the serializers.
+Handlers manage the storing of the XML and passing to the serializers.
 By default this means reading and writing the xml to disk from the uSync folder.
 Handlers are the entry point for imports and exports, and they capture the save and delete events inside of umbraco so that things are saved to disk when you make changes via the back office.

-You can add your own handlers by implimenting the `ISyncHandler` interface.
+You can add your own handlers by implementing the `ISyncHandler` interface.

 ### Mappers
 Mappers help with the content and media serialization process, they